Loading...

 Configuring filtering in Umbraco UI Builder, the backoffice UI builder for Umbraco.

-Beyond there might be times when you need to be able to create specific views of a collection's data.
+Beyond searching there might be times when you need to be able to create specific views of a collection's data.
 To help with this Umbraco UI Builder has different filtering mechanisms available.

 Choose a filtering method from the list below to find out more.